remirror/remirror/packages/jest-prosemirror/readme.md

 Type a keyboard shortcut - e.g. `Mod-Enter`.

 **NOTE** This only simulates the events.
 For example an `Mod-Enter` would run all enter key handlers but not actually create a new line.
+I'd welcome a pull request to fix this shortcoming.

 **`mod`** - the keyboard shortcut to type